 (2) Weak Drop: A two-handed sign with reflexively symmetric movement across the midsagittal plane changes to a one-handed sign by not using the nondominant hand at all (Frishberg 1975; Padden & Perlmutter 1987; Zimmer 2000), halving the total amount of moving mass.

-(3) Weak Freeze: A two-handed sign with reflexively symmetric movement changes to a two-handed sign with only one hand moving by keeping the nondominant hand static in a fixed position Mak & Tang 2011; Padden & Perlmutter 1987), reducing the total amount of moving mass.
+(3) Weak Freeze: A two-handed sign with reflexively symmetric movement changes to a two-handed sign with only one hand moving by keeping the nondominant hand static in a fixed position (Mak & Tang 2011; Padden & Perlmutter 1987), reducing the total amount of moving mass.

-(4) Joint Freeze: One or more joints are subtracted from the articulation of a sign (via freezing of joint(s)), reducing the total amount of moving mass, with the shoulder and elbow being particularly prone to freezing (Meier et al. 2008; Napoli et al. 2014).
+(4) Joint Freeze: One or more joints are subtracted from the articulation of a sign via freezing of joint(s), reducing the total amount of moving mass, with the shoulder and elbow being particularly prone to freezing (Meier et al. 2008; Napoli et al. 2014).

 (5) Joint Graft: One or more joints are added to the articulation of a sign, usually the radioulnar or (most commonly) the wrist, in conjunction with Joint Freeze of a more proximal joint, maintaining the overall visual shape of the path (Crasborn & Kooij 2003; Frishberg 1975; Meier et al. 2008; Napoli et al. 2014; Radutzky 1989).